 Additionally, coconut oil has been shown to improve the antioxidant status in your body, resulting in anti-inflammatory action.
 Furthermore, by increasing the levels of collagen in the body, the substance can help your body heal wounds quickly and efficiently.

-As if all that wasn’t enough, coconut oil works fantastically as a skin moisturizer.!
+As if all that wasn’t enough, coconut oil works fantastically as a moisturizer!

-As I previously mentioned, there have been several studies that provided evidence of coconut oil’s capabilities of improving oral health.
+As I previously mentioned, there have been several studies that speak to coconut oil’s capability to improve oral health.
 However, this notion is everything but new.
-The proof is that there are oral therapy practices with coconut oil that have been around for centuries (if not millennia).
+Other interesting evidence?
+There are oral hygiene practices involving coconut oil that have been around for centuries (if not millennia).

 One of the most well-known dental practices with coconut oil is oil pulling, a method of Ayurvedic medicine that dates back 3000 years.
 It involves putting a small amount of coconut oil in your mouth and swishing it around for anywhere between 10 and 20 minutes.
 After that, you spit out the oil.

 Despite being an ancient practice, oil pulling has recently found support in several modern studies.
 Coconut oil’s antibacterial properties have been shown to be effective in reducing the count of Streptococcus mutans in human saliva.
 As a result, it is considered a safe and effective alternative to Chlorhexidine – a substance often used in mouthwash.

 Okay, now turn the hard question on me: is coconut oil good for you?

 The answer to this is complex.
 For one, the dietary effects of coconut oil in things like weight loss and exercise have not been conclusively proven.
 There are, however, many studies supporting the idea that coconut oil can be beneficial in these areas, primarily due to the medium-chain triglycerides in the substance.
 Considering the oil’s undeniable nutrition benefits and its quick conversion into clean energy by the body, I lean towards the feeling that coconut oil is good for health.